osrf/rmf_core/docs/faq.md

 Currently rmf_core requires ROS2 eloquent for certain launch file features.
 In general, we are likely to be using the latest release of ROS2 while doing research and development on RoMi-H.

+#### How does `rmf_traffic` avoid mobile robot traffic conflicts?

+When we are done implementing the traffic management solution, we will be doing a more extensive write-up on the conflict avoidance and negotiation methods than what can reasonably fit in an FAQ, but here is a quick outline of the methodology.
+There are two levels to traffic deconfliction: (1) prevention, and (2) resolution.

+1. **Prevention.** Whenever possible, it would be good to prevent traffic conflicts from happening in the first place.
+To facilitate this, we have implemented a platform agnostic [Traffic Schedule Database](https://github.com/osrf/rmf_core/blob/8cad142e5a5f14133e4e865beeac98fd46edb0e7/rmf_traffic/include/rmf_traffic/schedule/Database.hpp).
+The traffic schedule is a living database whose contents will change over time to reflect delays, cancelations, or route changes.
+All fleet managers that are integrated into RoMi-H must report the expected itineraries of their vehicles to the traffic schedule.
+With the information available on the schedule, compliant fleet managers can plan routes for their vehicles that avoid conflicts with any other vehicles (no matter which fleet they belong to). `rmf_traffic` provides a [Planner](https://github.com/osrf/rmf_core/blob/8cad142e5a5f14133e4e865beeac98fd46edb0e7/rmf_traffic/include/rmf_traffic/agv/Planner.hpp) class to help facilitate this for vehicles that behave like standard AGVs.
+In the future we intend to provide a similar utility for AMRs.

+2. **Resolution.** It is not always possible to perfectly prevent traffic conflicts.
+Mobile robots may experience delays because of unanticipated obstacles in their environment, or the predicted schedule may be flawed for any number of reasons.
+In cases where a conflict does arise, `rmf_traffic` has a [Negotiation](https://github.com/osrf/rmf_core/blob/8cad142e5a5f14133e4e865beeac98fd46edb0e7/rmf_traffic/include/rmf_traffic/schedule/Negotiation.hpp) scheme.
+When the Traffic Schedule Database detects an upcoming conflict between two or more schedule participants, it will send a conflict notice out to the relevant fleet managers, and a negotiation between the fleet managers will begin.
+Each fleet manager will submit its preferred itineraries, and each will respond with itineraries that can accommodate the others.
+A third-party judge (deployed by the system integrator) will choose the set of proposals that is considered preferable and notify the fleet managers about which itineraries they should follow.

+#### Why is this traffic management system so complicated?

+RoMi-H has a number of system design constraints that create unique challenges for traffic management.
+The core goal of RoMi-H is to facilitate system integration for heterogeneous mobile robot fleets that may be provided by different vendors and may have different technical capabilities.

+1. Vendors tend to want to keep their computing systems independent from other vendors.
+Since vendors are often responsible for ensuring uptime and reliability on their computing infrastructure, they may view it as an unacceptable liability to share computing resources with another vendor.
+This means that the traffic management system must be able to function while being distributed across different machines on a network.

+2. Different robot platforms may have different capabilities.
+Many valuable AGV platforms that are currently deployed are not able to change their itineraries dynamically.
+Some AGV platforms can change course when instructed to, as long as they stick to a predefined navigation graph.
+Some AMR platforms can dynamically navigate themselves around unanticipated obstacles in their environment.
+Since RoMi-H is meant to be an enabling technology, it is important that we design a system that can maximize the utility of all these different types of systems without placing detrimental constraints on any of them.

+These considerations led to the current design of distributed conflict prevention and distributed schedule negotiation.
+There is plenty of space within the design to create simpler and more efficient subsets for categories of mobile robots that fit certain sets of requirements, but these optimizations can be added later, building on top of the existing completely generalized framework.